-Goodman’s Fields is an impressive high end mixed use development in the London Borough of Tower Hamlets, which is being developed by Berkeley Homes.
+Goodman’s Fields is an impressive high end mixed use development in the London Borough of Tower Hamlets, which has been developed by Berkeley Homes.
 It is a large site with a variety of different green spaces proposed including intensive living roofs (which have a deeper depth of soil), pocket parks, avenues and break out spaces

-Its been a really exciting and interesting project to be a part of and I am very much looking forward to observing the gardens after they get planted and to see how well they develop and their attraction to wildlife at height.
+The habitat gardens have been planted up for some time.
+The plants are thriving and on my most recent visit I spotted many birds and insects.
+It has been an exciting and interesting project to be a part of and I am very much looking forward to observing the gardens in the coming years to see how well they develop and their attraction to wildlife at height.